Maker: Arthur Copley, 1932

 Condition: Good, one small chip to frog.

-Supplied with a certificate by: Philip Brown Violins Limited
+Supplied with a letter of authenticity by: Philip Brown Violins Limited